vilicvane/biu-link/README.md

 Pronounces "be-yo", the sound that old-fashioned laser gun in films would make.
 The slash above "i" means the 4th tone of [Pinyin](http://biu.link/pinyin-tones).

-It's a simple URL shorter for NodeJS.
+It's a simple URL shortener for NodeJS.

 As it's designed for private use, considering the links number won't be very large, Biu uses **TEXT FILE** instead of a database to store links.
 And it will read all links data to memory when starts.